nico1080/DS4-cirocco-retrofit/README.md

 - Cesenate (https://www.drive2.ru/users/cesenate) for the HBA cluster CAN ID from DS5  (ID 0x217 Byte 3, value 0x80)

 Feel free to use this code and improve it.
-In return I only ask that you share your improvement (and obviously that you don't sell it)
+In return I only ask that you share your improvement (and obviously that you don't sell it or try to make money from it)